SJSUSpring21/Law-on-wheels/README.md

-# Justice on wheels - Team 15 - Approved
+# Law on wheels - Team 15 - Approved
-Idea approved from Prof Ranjan:: Justice on wheels
+Idea approved from Prof Ranjan:: Law on wheels

 **1. Introduction to the problem statement**
 Access to Legal services in India is very limited, especially in rural areas.
 In many cases, long running justice process and expensive legal help deter people even to seek justice.
 A Justice on wheels app(with lawyers network) that provides mobile (at your doorstep ) service for: